 Goodwill relates to the acquisition of Lynx Financial Systems Pty Ltd (Lynx) whose operations have been fully integrated with the Company.
-The recoverable amount of goodwill (including customer contracts and software acquired) was determined based on value-in-use calculations at acquisition date and is tested for impairment in accordance with note 1(h).
+The recoverable amount of goodwill (including customer contracts and software acquired) was determined based on fair value less cost of disposal calculations at acquisition date and is tested for impairment in accordance with note 1(h).

-The assumptions used in the value-in-use calculations, which reflect past performance and external source of information, are set out below:
+The assumptions used in the fair value less cost of disposal calculations, which reflect past performance and external source of information, are set out below:

-- the projected future cash flows in the Company's 5 year strategic plan; - a terminal value calculated using the cash flows forecast to be generated in year 5 with a residual growth rate of 2.0% (2019: 2.0%); and - a post tax discount rate of 11.0% (2019: 7.96%).
+- the projected future cash flows in the Company's 5-year strategic plan; - a terminal value calculated using the cash flows forecast to be generated in year 5 with a residual growth rate of 2.5% (2020: 2.0%); - a post-tax discount rate of 9.75% (2020: 11.0%).

-A recoverable value of the assets in excess of its carrying value is supported and therefore the asset was not impaired at the 30 June 2020 (2019: nil).
+A recoverable value of the assets in excess of its carrying value is supported and therefore the asset was not impaired at the 30 June 2021 (2020: nil).
 There is sufficient headroom to absorb reasonable changes to the cash flows.
 Management has determined there are no reasonably possible changes that could occur in the key assumptions that would cause the carrying amount of the CGU to exceed its recoverable amount.

-b) Capital Initiatives
+b) Capital initiatives